MdSamsuzzohaShayon/nftflex/README.md

 # NFT Rental Marketplace

 ## **Overview**
 The NFT Rental Marketplace is a decentralized platform that allows users to rent NFTs such as virtual real estate, gaming assets, or digital art for a specified period.
-Built using Python and Brownie, this project leverages blockchain technology to provide secure, automated rental agreements with innovative features to enhance user experience and maximize utility.
+Built using Python and ape, this project leverages blockchain technology to provide secure, automated rental agreements with innovative features to enhance user experience and maximize utility.

 ---